FireWaveX/AnimeKeeper/README.md

 # Anime Keeper is at V1.0.1

 ## This is a list of all the functions that have been added:
-- On the page with all the animes, you can delete an animeby pressing it a long time (1 second).
-A popup will ask the user forits confirmation.
+- On the page with all the animes, you can delete an anime by pressing it a long time (1 second).
+A popup will ask the user for its confirmation.
 - A new test branch has been developed, instead of MVC pattern, I used MVVM to see if it is more efficient or not.

 # Anime Keeper is at V1.0.0